Zvyozdny, Perm Krai

 Zvyozdny (Звёздный), formerly Perm-76 (Пермь-76), is a closed urban locality (an urban-type settlement) in Perm Krai, Russia.
 Population:

 History

 A permanent military summer camp was established in place of modern Zvyozdny in 1931.
-Originally, the camp was use for military training of infantry, artillery, and cavalry.
+Originally, the camp was used for military training of infantry, artillery, and cavalry.
 It was supplied with guns from nearby Perm and with horses from the stud farms in the vicinity.
-In 1941, when Nazi Germany attacked USSR, the camp was converted into a permanent installation which continued to be used after the war ended.
+In 1941, when Nazi Germany attacked the USSR, the camp was converted into a permanent installation which continued to be used after the war ended.

+On June 27, 1961, the 52nd Tarnopol-Berlin of the orders of Bogdan Khmelnitsky II degree and the Red Star Rocket Division was formed (military unit No. 54090) with deployment in the Perm and Kungur regions of the Perm region on the basis of the 23rd anti-aircraft artillery Tarnopol-Berlin order of Bogdan Khmelnitsky II degree and the Red Star division, which began its combat journey during the Second World War of 1941-1945 [20].